THE ENFRANCHISEMENT NOTICE – WHAT IT MEANS AND WHAT THE FREEHOLDER’S OPTIONS ARE

 It’s worth noting that offering an unrealistically low price for the freehold in the hope that your freeholder may not respond is not recommended.

-Why?
-He or she could have the notice declared invalid if the offer price is deemed unreasonably low by the County Court.
+Why? as indicated above, the freeholder could have the notice declared invalid if the offer price is deemed unreasonably low by the County Court.

 Counter notice – what happens if the counter offer is ludicrously high?